To launch multiple desktop sessions with Citrix HDX RTME and Citrix H.264 acceleration plugin, the following registry key must be enabled.More...

 - Currently, H.264 for Citrix sessions cannot be used in parallel with video input acceleration.

-- OSC not deployable with IGEL Deployment Appliance: New version 11.3 is required for deployment of IGEL OS 11.06. and later.
+- OSC not deployable with IGEL Deployment Appliance: Version 11.3 or later is required for deploying IGEL OS 11.06. and following.

 - AVD MS-Teams optimization can crash the AVD client if H264 software decoder is used (fluh264dec).
 AVD prefers the hardware decoders (fluvadec) but when there are no hardware decoders or when all hardware decoders are in use already, the software decoder is utilized, which may randomly crash the AVD client.
 It is likely when it crashes in a certain MS-Teams call, it might crash quite soon again when rejoining the same call.
 A fix for that is under development.

 A workaround is to disable incoming video in such MS-Teams calls, which is an option in the "..." menu from the control bar during an active call.

 - H264 hardware decoding for MS-Teams optimization is currently limited to non-AMD devices due to stability issues on AMD devices.

 sessions.wvd%.options.workspace-1.enabled" is explicitly set to "true", although there are no legacy WVD resources availabe for a certain user, the workspace download (that happens after the Azure-AD login) will take 5 minutes before it actually comes back showing the available workspaces for the user.
 This is an issue in the RdClientSDK and will be fixed in upcoming versions!

 - After disconnect of an RDP-based session, the Horizon main window which contains the server or sessions overview, cannot be resized anymore.